hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 > [!Info] To go further
 > [This](https://www.youtube.com/watch?v=nL4NmaHNaGc) video of less than 10 minutes covers most of the basics of the UE Gameplay Framework very well.
 >
-> More info can be found on [Cedric's Multiplayer Compendium](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/), [WizardCell's Persistent Data Compendium](https://wizardcell.com/unreal/persistent-data/#gameframework-objects) and the [Official UE C++ API Reference](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Classes).
+> More info can be found on [Cedric's Multiplayer Compendium](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/)and [WizardCell's Persistent Data Compendium](https://wizardcell.com/unreal/persistent-data/#gameframework-objects).
 >
 > *More can be found in the [[Unreal Engine learning speedrun#More]] section*